 The recently extended outdoor enclosure for our dairy cattle holds up to 50 cows and 40 heifers.
 The milk is processed in our own dairy.
 The silage also comes exclusively from our own farm.
 In summer the heifers spend a lovely time on our mountain pasture in Toggenburg.

-On some 200 ares of land we produce eating apples and cider fruit for the production of fruit juice and home-made brandies: Gravenstein apples, quinces, plums, mirabelles and cherries.
+On some 200 ares of land we produce apples and cider for the production of fruit juice and home-made spirits: Gravenstein apples, quinces, plums, mirabelles and cherries.

 Crops are grown in regular crop rotation: winter wheat alternates with rapeseed, sugar beet, silage maize and corn maize, sunflowers, spelt, potatoes and temporary grassland for soil regeneration.
 A considerable amount of wheat and spelt – 20 tons – are used in our own bakery.
 Maize and grass remains on the farm as cattle feed, rapeseed and sunflower seed is pressed cold and bottled on the farm.